majoouoo/grocery-manager/readme.md

 - Group items by category or location.
 - Sort items by quantity, expiration date, or purchase date.
 - Support for custom categories and locations.
-- Keep track of multiple instances with profile management.
+- Keep track of opened products to prevent spoilage.
+- Manage multiple instances with profile switching.
 - Responsive design with a collapsible sidebar for smaller screens.
+- Toggle between light and dark mode.

 ## Getting Started